huangyongbobo/R4C/README.md

 ## Visualization
 ### predicted results
-Some images and their top 7 predicted probability values.
-On the left of each image is (are) its positive label(s); besides, false positives and false negatives are highlighted in blue and red, respectively
+The following is a depiction of select images alongside their corresponding top 7 predicted probability scores.
+On the left of each image is (are) its positive label(s); furthermore, false positives and false negatives are highlighted in blue and red, respectively.

 ### Grad-CAM
-Grad-CAM visualization of heat maps on multilable dataset.
+We provide the Grad-CAM visualization of heat maps on multi-lable dataset.
 R4C locates the crucial regions more correctly.

 ## Citation